mricon/ingress-fieldplan/README.md

 possible plan on your first run, and to only find terrible plans even after 100,000 iterations.
 YMMV.

-## Using the -k switch to limit the number of keys required

-The optimization steps will try to reduce how much you travel between portals, so it's possible that the final plan will require crazy amounts of keys (see more on that below).
-If you're in an area where you've never been before and want to make sure that you don't need too many keys from each portal, you can make sure by passing the `-k` switch.

 ## Getting lots of keys from portals

 Getting lots of keys used to be difficult, but really isn't any longer.
-If you're good at glyphing, then you can expect to get 2 keys each time you hack a portal.
-If you speed-hack (with "Complex") on a 3+ glyph portal, then you can get as many as 3 keys from a single hack.
+If you're good at glyphing, then you can expect to get 2 keys almost each time you hack a portal.

-Your strategy, therefore, should be to always glyph-hack with "More" and "Complex".
-If you're capturing by yourself, that should limit you to 3-glyph portals, and that's not too hard to do at "Complex" speeds.
+Your strategy, therefore, should be to always glyph-hack with "More".
+If you're capturing by yourself, that should limit you to 3-glyph portals, and that's not too hard to do -- you can even throw in a "Complex" to speed things up.

-## Plans that want you to get 6+ keys from a portal
+### Plans that want you to get 6+ keys from a portal

 Because of the optimization routines, you may end up with plans that require you to get lots and lots of keys from a single portal.
-You may be tempted to redo those with -k, but I find it is actually more convenient to have a single portal requiring lots of keys than to have lots of portals needing 3-4 keys.
+This may seem crazy, but if you are using Heat Sinks, this actually results in faster gameplay than plans where you need 3-4 keys from every portal.

-If you have a portal requiring 8 keys, you can:
+For example, if you have a portal requiring 8 keys, you would:

 1. Speed-hack to get 2 keys (1st hack)
-2. Add a rare/very rare Heat Sink mod
+2. Add a Rare Heat Sink mod
 3. Immediately speed-hack for 2 more keys (free hack)
-4. Wait 1:30, speed-hack for 2 more keys (2nd hack)
+4. Wait 2 minutes, speed-hack for 2 more keys (2nd hack)
-5. Wait 1:30, speed-hack for 2 more keys (3rd hack)
+5. Wait 2 minutes, speed-hack for 2 more keys (3rd hack)
-6. Wait 1:30, speed-hack again if previous hacks didn't always get you 2 keys (4th hack)
+6. Wait 2 minutes, speed-hack again if previous hacks didn't always get you 2 keys (4th hack)
-7. Install a Multihack if you're unlucky and you don't yet have 8 keys
+7. Install a Multihack if you were unlucky and didn't get 8 keys

-As you see, getting as many as 8 keys usually requires a single VRHS mod and less than 5 minutes of waiting for portal cooldown.
-This ends up much faster than installing common Heat Sinks at every other portal needing you to ensure 3-4 keys.
+As you see, getting as many as 8 keys usually requires a single RHS mod and about 6 minutes of waiting for portal cooldown.
+This ends up much faster than installing common Heat Sinks at every other portal to get 3-4 keys, and you end up using fewer Heat Sink mods.

 Note, that the plan instructions will always tell you how many keys you need for the portal before you leave.
 Often, even if a portal requires 5-6 keys, you may not need to get them all at once.

+### Cooling

+While estimating the time to play, the software will assume that you will get 1.5 keys per hack and use Rare Heat Sinks to speed up portal cooldown.
+If you only have regular Heat Sinks, you can specify that with `--cooling hs`.

+Other options are:

+- `rhs`: Rare Heat Sink (default)
+- `hs`: Heat Sink
+- `vrhs`: Very Rare Heat Sink
+- `none`: don't use Heat Sinks at all
+- `idkfa`: you have all the keys and hack/cooldown times should not be counted

+Running with `--cooling none` is recommended if you have lots of time, don't mind extra moving around, or don't want to spend your Heat Sink mods.

 ## Start and End waypoints